BanuelosCarlos/KNN-Julia/README.md

 # KNN-Julia
-Description of the KNN model in Julia, and its implementation in a project
+Description of the KNN model and th euse of K-Dtree in Julia, and its implementation in a project of the iris dataset